alien4cloud/alien4cloud.github.io/documentation/1.3.0/rest/controller_application-environment-controller.md

 ### Search for application environments
 ```
-POST /rest/applications/{applicationId}/environments/search
+POST /rest/v1/applications/{applicationId}/environments/search
 ```

 #### Description

 Returns a search result with that contains application environments DTO matching the request.
-A application environment is returned only if the connected user has at least one application role in [ APPLICATION_USER | DEPLOYMENT_MANAGER ]
+A application environment is returned only if the connected user has at least one application environment role in [ APPLICATION_USER | DEPLOYMENT_MANAGER ]

 #### Parameters